The Alternative Law Journal welcomes contributions for publication in five categories:

-Legal Studies: class exercises prepared by a legal studies teacher for secondary school students
+Legal Studies: class exercises prepared for secondary school students by a secondary legal studies teacher

 Asia-Pacific: multidisciplinary insights, commentary, news from academics, government and the judiciary, representatives of local non-government organisations, community groups and international agencies involved with the Asia-Pacific region

 Sport and the Law: progressive critique of the organisation and rules governing sport and broader, cultural reflections on the links between sport, society, nationalism, politics and law in Australia

 DownUnderAllOver: a round-up of legal news from both State and federal jurisdictions

 Each column has a coordinating editor.
 If you are interested in writing for a column please contact the relevant column editor or the Managing Editor

 The Case for an Australian Bill of Rights